Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GMKUE9VK2/episode-5">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GX9U310ZD/the-center-of-the-world">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Satou and company continue their journey for the next ring.
-Hime becomes jealous of Satou<br>taking care of Nephritis.
-Soon after, a large caravan appears before them which is the<br>Land of Fire, Needakitta.
-They ask for an audience with the princess, but...</p>
+<p align="center">Nina and the others arrive at an outdoor music festival.
+It's a huge venue, and<br>the large stage gets them pumped.
+Diamond Dust takes the stage and they've gotten better<br>since their last show.
+Nina and the band absolutely cannot lose.
+They're going to leave<br>their mark.
+It's the start of their performance of a lifetime.</p>
 </td>
 </tr>
 </table>